Moduli of hybrid curves I: Variations of canonical measures: Hybrid deformation spaces and moduli of hybrid curves

 We denote by $\unicurve_{g,n}$ the universal family of curves with $n$ markings over $\mg_{g,n}$.
 By an abuse of the notation, the universal family of stable curves with $n$ markings over $\mgbar_{g,n}$ is also denoted by $\unicurve_{g,n}$.
-(Notice again that we use the terminology of universal curve slightly imprecisely, as we consider the coarse moduli space and the fibres of the family are quotients of stable Riemann surfaces by the action of their automorhpism groups.)
+We understand this in the sense of the theory of Deligne-Mumford stacks: in our setting, on étale charts given by the versal deformation spaces, we get a well-defined family of stable curves.
+When passing to the coarse moduli space, the fibers of the family are quotients of stable Riemann surfaces by the action of their automorphism groups.
+We refer to~\cite[Chapter XI]{ACGH} and~\cite{HK14} for more details.